 - Division V —Ad 2 Clubs

 Each panel of judges reviews and scores each entry in each of the membership size divisions.
 First-, second-and third-place awards are given in each division for each category, at the discretion of the judges.
-A club and president of the year award are designated in each division to the club with the highest total points.
+A Chapter and president of the year award are designated in each division to the club with the highest total points.
 Awards are presented annually at ADMERICA, AAF’s national conference.

 All clubs and federations affiliated with the American Advertising Federation and in good standing may compete within their membership size division in any or all of the five categories and additional point accumulation opportunities.